 Once home, you may experience some irritation or blurriness.
 This can last for a few days after LASIK, but it clears up quickly.
 Once cleared up, your vision and eyes will start normalizing.

 Many patients return to work the day after LASIK but do what feels best for you.
 Most people who get LASIK surgery end up with 20/20 vision or better!

 Depending on the correction during LASIK, some people may need a mild prescription.
 This is usually only necessary for completing small tasks, if at all.
 The full corrective effects from LASIK last years.
 Most people do not need follow-up enhancements.

 Extreme complications like vision loss are rare after LASIK surgery.
 More common side effects after LASIK include dry eye, halos, or double vision.
 If you notice under-correction or over-correction or astigmatism, schedule a LASIK enhancement.

 It’s necessary to have a full exam and discussion with your eye doctor to determine if you’re a LASIK candidate.
 Your eyes and vision need to be stable for at least a year before LASIK.

 Your eyes should also be healthy and your prescription must be within a certain limit.
 You also need to inform your doctor if you have any autoimmune disorders.

 These could affect your ability to heal after LASIK.
 If you are not a good LASIK candidate, there are other vision correction procedures.
-Come into Frantz EyeCare in Fort Myers and ask about LASEK, PRK, or corneal inlay surgery as well as LASIK.
+Come into Frantz EyeCare in Fort Myers and ask about LASEK, PRK, or SMILE Eye Surgery as well as LASIK.

 Ready to find out if you could be a good candidate for LASIK?
 Don’t delay and schedule your LASIK consultation at Frantz EyeCare today!